Danychr1/The-Cyber-Defense-Playbook-Project/Topics/2-) Linux & Windows.md

 *"In cyber defense, you're not just learning commands—you're learning to think like a detective in a digital world where the criminal could be anywhere, hiding in plain sight."*

+Please feel free to read a small article that we wrote about the topic